RodeoYeeHa/behave2unitgen/README.md

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_analyse1.jpg)

-Have a look at the class names: behave2unitgen generated a new class named "ContactDeleteStoryTest_1.class".
+Have a look at the testclasses: behave2unitgen generated a new class named "ContactDeleteStoryTest_1.class".
 You can also see this when you watch the class files in the build folder:

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_gen1.jpg)